jax-ml/jax/docs/201/callbacks.md

 (jax-201-callbacks-sharding)=
 ## Callbacks and sharding

-Callbacks run on the host, outside the compiled computation — so when the arguments are sharded across many devices ({doc}`sharding`), where does the callback run, and what does it see?
-The answer depends on the mode.
+Callbacks run on the host, outside the compiled computation.
+When the arguments are sharded across many devices ({doc}`sharding`), where the callback runs and what it sees depends on the mode.

 In the global-view modes (explicit or auto sharding), a callback behaves like the rest of the program: as if there were one big machine.
 The arguments are